Jotham-Lim/jothamlim.com_v4/content/post/boosting-team-productivity.md

 ---
 title: Boosting Team Productivity — What We Can Learn From University Projects
 date: 2023-02-10T08:00:00+0800
-categories:
-- Essays
 author: Jotham Lim
 tags:
   - Career
   - Personal
+category: Essay
 ---

 What makes an unsustainable, inefficient, and selfish department?
 For that, we can look towards a scenario that many of you might be all too familiar with: College group assignments, especially during the pandemic.